Traumatic Brain Injury Lawyer in Dallas (TBI)

 How a Brain Injury Can Forever Change a Person’s Life?

-A person who suffers a moderate to severe brain injury may be left with life-altering consequences.
+A person who suffers a moderate to severe brain injury, such as a severe TBI or severe brain injuries, may be left with life-altering consequences.
 The brain damage inflicted by a moderate to severe injury may cause permanent physical and cognitive disabilities.

 These limitations may render a person unable to go back to full-time employment or to work at all.
 The person may be unable to engage in activities and take care of tasks of daily living.
-As a result, a brain injury can leave a person dependent on assistance and care for the rest of their life.
+As a result, a serious injury like head and brain injuries can leave a person dependent on assistance and care for the rest of their life.
 This can lead to financial burdens.

 Even if a person can still work and engage in activities, a serious brain injury can still reduce the quality of life.
 In addition to physical and cognitive limitations, brain injuries can also cause permanent behavior and mood changes in a person.
 These changes can impact personal relationships, particularly where family and friends don’t realize that these changes result from a brain injury.

 While brain injury victims can take advantage of medical and social resources to help them on the path toward living as full and productive a life as possible, many brain injury victims will spend years working on their recovery.
 For some injured victims, a full recovery may not be possible.
-Our Dallas personal injury lawyers can help.
+Our Dallas personal injury lawyers can help if you are injured due to someone else’s negligence.

 What are the Common Types of Brain Injuries?